A Gentle Wakeup Call: Symmetry Breaking with Less Collision Cost: Introduction

-By way of comparison, existing approaches to wakeup incur a collision cost that is $\Omega(\CollCost)$ (see Section \ref{sec:tech-overview}).
-In contrast, Theorem \ref{thm:static_upper} implies that if $\CollCost$ is ``large'', \mainAlgorithmAcrynom offers performance that is significantly sublinear in $\CollCost$.
-Otherwise, the latency and the expected collision cost are each polylogarithmic-in-$n$, which echoes prior wakeup results without collision detection (see Section \ref{sec:related-work}).
+By comparison, existing approaches to wakeup incur a collision cost that is $\Omega(\CollCost)$ (see Section \ref{sec:tech-overview}).
+In contrast, Theorem \ref{thm:static_upper} implies that if $\CollCost$ is ``large'', \mainAlgorithmAcrynom offers performance that is sublinear in $\CollCost$.
+Else, latency and expected total cost of collisions are polylogarithmic-in-$n$, which echoes prior wakeup results (see Section \ref{sec:related-work}).

-Many upper bounds in the static setting are achieved by ``fair'' algorithms.
+Many upper bounds are achieved by ``fair'' algorithms.
 A \defn{fair algorithm} is defined by a sequence $p_1$, $p_2$, $\dots$, where $p_i$ denotes the sending probability used by every packet in the $i$-th slot.
-In Section \ref{sec:lower-bound-static}, we give the following lower bound for this class of algorithms (to which \mainAlgorithmAcrynom belongs) having a \whp bound on the expected latency.
+In Section \ref{sec:lower-bound-static}, we establish the following trade-off between latency and expected total cost of collisions.